 In this section, you add the sources for the table data.
 The section contains a tree with a filtered view of the tree in the Application Builder window.
 The nodes either represent some sort of data or have children that do.
 For a table, arrays that you have added under Declarations are available as the data source for a table.
-When you select a node that represents data, the Add to Table toolbar button ( $\blacksquare$ ) below the tree becomes enabled.
+When you select a node that represents data, the Add to Table toolbar button () below the tree becomes enabled.
 You can click it or, alternatively, press Enter, double-click, or right-click the node and choose Add to Table.
 The data source you select becomes the source of the data displayed in the table, and the initial values from the data source appear in the table input object.
-You can also click the Create New Declaration and Use It as Source button ( $\bigcirc$ ) or the Create New Form Declaration and Use It as Source button ( $\bigcirc$ ) or the table and use it as the source.
+You can also click the Create New Declaration and Use It as Source button () or the Create New Form Declaration and Use It as Source button (+) in the Sources section header to create a new global or local (in the form) variable declaration for the table and use it as the source.
 A Create and Use Declaration dialog box opens so that you can select the data type of the source (if applicable), its name, and its initial value (if applicable).
 The name cannot be in conflict with any existing variable declaration.
-You can extend the list of available data nodes by clicking the Switch to Model Builder and Activate Data Access button ( $\bigcirc$ ).
-Click the Edit Node toolbar button ( $\equiv$ ) below the tree to move to the corresponding node.
+You can extend the list of available data nodes by clicking the Switch to Model Builder and Activate Data Access button (😭).
+Click the Edit Node toolbar button (📝) below the tree to move to the corresponding node.